-We appreciate that capacity issues related to COVID-19 may prevent timely reporting.
+We appreciate that capacity issues related to public health emergency or pandemic may prevent timely reporting.
 If this occurs, report this as soon as possible after the capacity issue is resolved.
 All safety reports should preferably be submitted as the required guidelines and submissions should be done through the online portal.